jonro2955/odin_javascript_12_final_project_mmdb/notes.md

 ### ToDo:

 Logged in users can add reviews to a movie: on movie page, make the ratings into a button.
 On click, if logged in, it opens a form with a star selector (1-10) and text input, else, alert to log in.
 We'll start a new firestore collection called "Reviews".
 On submitting the review, a review object {stars: '7.5', review: 'I liked it'} goes into the "Reviews" collection > doc id: movie id > reviews: array[review objects...].
 The movie page, on mount will read all review objects for that movie and display it.
 The review section will also update itself after someone submits a review.

+Replace imdb actor link with tmdb one

 ### Firebase url: